Squarerootofpi/lessons/seminary_bom_2024/summer 2024 BoM doctrinal mastery review.md

-# Summer doctrinal mastery review
+# Summer Doctrinal Mastery Review (stay tuned to see if this lesson will be boring)

+## Why do we do this??

 https://www.churchofjesuschrist.org/study/manual/doctrinal-mastery-core-document-2023/introduction-to-doctrinal-mastery?lang=eng